EmilyTheDruid/Obsidian-Testing/Lore/Species/Human.md

-Default, one of the few races that can use magic, their culture dominates
+Default, one of the few races that can use [[magic]], their culture dominates